isomerpages/psd-lx/index.md

         - title: Who?
           description: Anyone, young officers or established leaders, can reach out for advice and support.
+        - title: Where
+          description: You may find the list of leaders for informal support under the "Leadership Xchange Directory".
         - title: How?
-          description: Simply get in touch with any leader(s) that you wish to connect with via email.
+          description: Simply fill up the FormSG under "Connect with a Leader" to get in touch with a LX Leader.
 ---